shapeshift/web/packages/swapper/README.md

 // in code
 const manager = new SwapperManager<MyCustomSwapperTypes>()

-// Add a swapper to the manager, you can add your own if they follow the `Swapper` api spec manager
+// Add a swapper to the manager, you can add your own if it follows the `Swapper` API spec manager
-  .addSwapper(SwapperType.Zrx, new ZrxSwapper())
+  .addSwapper(new ZrxSwapper())
-  .addSwapper(SwapperType.Thorchain, new ThorchainSwapper())
+  .addSwapper(new ThorchainSwapper())

 // Get a swapper from the manager const swapper = manager.getSwapper(SwapperType.Zrx)

-// Remove a swapper from the manager manager.removeSwapper(SwapperType.Zrx)
+// Remove a swapper from the manager manager.removeSwapper(SwapperType.ZrxEthereum)
 ```

 ### Working with the manager